cdcgi/user-service/doc/acl.md

 }

 ### Logic
-- if there is no email header, you get all acos in tree.
+- if there is no email header, it get all acos in tree.
-- if any email header, you get all acos which is grant to user login (you need join to aros_acos table).
+- if any email header, it get all acos which is grant to user login (you need join to aros_acos table).

 ## <a name="view"></a>View